wrdsilva/Drunkenness-Classification-from-Face-Images-Using-Convolutional-Neural-Networks/code/README.md

 The `multiframe-cc-face-symmetry.ipynb` notebook contains all implementations required for performing the Mann-Whitney test and the following analysis described in paper's *Inference interpretation* subsection.
 All implementations related to the grad-cam analysis showed in paper's *Inference interpretation* subsection are available in the `multiframe-cc-final-model-grad-cam.ipynb` notebook.

-## Generating results and figures

-> You can use this area to explain how to process the outputs to generate the
-> results and figures used in the paper.
-A makefile that automates the process
-> would be ideal here.
-You can use text like the following: